ibm-cloud-docs/databases-for-mysql/learn-high-availability.md

 {{site.data.keyword.databases-for-mysql_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} environment.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.databases-for-mysql}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
-Deployments contain a cluster with two data members, a leader and a replica.
-Both members contain a copy of your data by using asynchronous replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
-If the leader becomes unreachable, the cluster initiates a failover and the replica is promoted to leader.
+Deployments contain a cluster with three data members: a leader and two replicas.
+All members contain a copy of your data by using semi-sync replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
+If the leader becomes unreachable, the cluster initiates a failover and a replica is promoted to leader.
 The replica rejoins the cluster and your cluster continues to operate normally.

 {{site.data.keyword.databases-for-mysql}} will, at times, do controlled switchovers under normal operation.
 These switchovers are no-data-loss events that result in resets of active connections.
 There is a period of up to 15 seconds where reconnections can fail.
 At times, unplanned failovers might occur due to unforeseen events on the operating environment.
 These can take up to 45 seconds, but can be less.
 In both cases, potential exists for the downtime to be longer.

-You can extend high-availability to more regions and spread to more replicas by adding [read-only replicas](/docs/databases-for-mysql?topic=databases-for-mysql-read-only-replicas).

 ## Application-level High-Availability